 The Mediterranean Diet

-They were fortunate in having to adhere to a healthy diet, one that would become internationally popular later.
+They were fortunate in some ways, as the diet they had to follow would come to be recognised later as one of the healthiest in the world.
+It would become internationally popular, as its benefits were increasingly recognised.
 Much of the rest of the world fell in love with the Mediterranean Diet, particularly with the arrival of the obesity crisis.This happened just as the Mediterranean peoples wer starting to abandon their traditional food, in favour of junk food!

 There are so many diets to lose weight!
 Many of them are ridiculous and, sometimes, dangerous.
 They nearly all have one thing in common: they don´t work in the medium to long term!